 Millennials are effectively changing the global workforce, demanding more job flexibility and seeking out employment that also promotes social justice.
 A whopping 90 percent of millennials say that they support brands that align with a social justice cause rather than a competitor.
 They’re even willing to switch to a lower-paying job if it offers flexibility and a sustainable approach to daily business.

 More than generations before them, millennials are conscious of how their daily lives impact our planet.
-Therefore, sustainability is a major player in millennial employment choice.
+Therefore, sustainability is a major player in millennial employment choices with the impact of sustainable businesses which you can find out more about here.
 In their employment search, millennials also prioritize purpose, diversity, and social responsibility.

 And more businesses than ever are aligning their mission statement with social justice and sustainability ideals.
 According to the National Co+op Grocers, there are more than 29,000 co-ops in the U.S., with more than 350 million holding a membership with those co-ops.